lanachiad/hp-quiz/README.md

 # The Harry Potter Trivia Quiz

-Put your Harry Potter knowledge to the test with this fun lil quiz built in ReactJS (bootstrapped with Create React App.
+Put your Harry Potter knowledge to the test with this fun lil quiz built in ReactJS (bootstrapped with Create React App).

 ## Features:
 * Floating candles!